wingify/vwo-snowplow-browser-tracker-plugin/CONTRIBUTING.md

-## Contributing to VWO SDK Log Messages
+## Contributing to VWO Snowplow Browser Tracker Plugin

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: